 To term or not to term?

 If you’d like a hand to figure out the right term for you, we’re here to help.
-Check out our latest term deposit offers and get in touch.
+Check out our latest GIC offers and get in touch.
 We’ll help you assess your unique goals and make sure your money is working as hard as possible to get you there.